challenger-platform/challenger-widget/README.md

 # Challenger static widget example
-This example shows how to implement Challenger widget on client side.
-Widget's HTML could be used statically and make API calls to Challenger server to display client progress and other data.
+This example shows how to implement Challenger widget on the client side.
+Widget's HTML could be used statically and make API calls to the Challenger server and receive client progress and other data.

 ## Important!
 All the logic and the design of the widget is provided here for testing and workflow demonstration purposes. **Production ready design and layout is implemented according business demands**.